joncutrer/geopandas-tutorial/README.md

 # geopandas-tutorial
-Learn how ingest and plot shapefiles using the geopandas library in python.
+Learn how to ingest and plot shapefiles using the geopandas library in python.
 This collection of juptyer notebooks supports several articles that I have written over at [https://jcutrer.com/python]